-I’ve given you a taste of what meditation can do for you, but here’s a list of some of the main benefits you will get from a daily practice of it.
+I’ve given you a taste of what meditation can do for you, but here’s a list of some of the main benefits you’ll get from a daily practice of it.

 #1 Puts You in the Driver’s Seat

-When you are both calm and aware, you create mental space that allows you to live consciously by choice rather than being driven from a place of reactivity.
+When you’re both calm and aware, you create mental space that allows you to live consciously by choice rather than being driven from a place of reactivity.
 The locus of control comes from inside of you instead of from things coming at you.
-You are in the driver’s seat.
-You are in control.
+You’re in the driver’s seat and you’re in control.

 #2 Reduces Overwhelm and Increases Calm